matomo-org/developer-documentation/docs/master/Piwik/Archive.md

     - `$expanded`
     - `$idSubtable`
     - `$depth`
-- It can return one of the following values:
+- _Returns:_ @see [getDataTable](#getDataTable) and [getDataTableExpanded](#getDataTableExpanded) for more information
     - [`DataTable`](../Piwik/DataTable.md)
     - [`Map`](../Piwik/DataTable/Map.md)

 ### `getParams()` <a name="getParams"></a>

+Returns an object describing the set of sites, the set of periods and the segment this Archive will query data for.

 #### Signature